Expertise

 Responses are based on a scale of 1 (very dissatisfied) to 5 (very satisfied).

-The Customer Effort Score is an indicator that measures the quality of the customer journey.
+The Customer Effort Score is an indicator used to measure the quality of the customer journey.
 The question asked is:

-The purpose of this question is to measure the effort made by the customer when interacting with the company.
-The less effort required of the customer, the more likely he is to remain loyal.
+This question aims to measure the effort exerted by the customer during their interaction with the company.
+The less effort required from the customer, the more likely they are to remain loyal.

-A3rd relevant indicator is the re-purchase rate, better known as the customer retention rate.
-Unlike CSAT and CES, this KPI focuses solely on objective, quantitative data, measuring the level of active customer loyalty by observing the proportion of customers who continue to buy or use a service over a given period.
+A 3rd relevant indicator is the repurchase rate, more commonly known as the customer retention rate.
+Unlike CSAT and CES, this KPI focuses solely on objective and quantitative data; it measures the level of active customer loyalty by observing the proportion of customers who continue to purchase or use a service over a given period.

 Conclusion

-The Net Promoter Score (NPS) is a simple yet powerful tool for understanding how satisfied customers are, and how likely they are to recommend a brand or service.
-However, its simplicity can sometimes be a limitation, as it doesn't allow for in-depth exploration of the reasons behind a score.
-That's why it's essential to complement it with open-ended questions, to gather richer information.
+The Net Promoter Score (NPS) is a simple yet powerful tool for understanding customer satisfaction levels and their likelihood of recommending a brand or service.
+However, its simplicity can sometimes be a limitation, as it does not allow for an in-depth exploration of the underlying reasons for a given score.
+This is why it is essential to supplement it with open-ended questions to gather richer insights.

-What's more, to extract really useful information, it's necessary to carry out regular NPS measurements.
-By doing so, companies can track the evolution of customer satisfaction over time and identify trends.
-Properly used, NPS can become a powerful lever for adjusting customer loyalty and engagement strategies.
+Furthermore, to derive truly actionable insights, regular NPS measurements are essential.
+By proceeding in this manner, companies can track the evolution of customer satisfaction over time and identify emerging trends.
+When utilized effectively, NPS can become a powerful lever for refining customer loyalty and engagement strategies.

 Want to know more?